Captain Jack – Adopted!

 Experience with Children:

 When I first came to Pet Harbor, Pet Harbor was told I lived with children in my prior home and was great with them.
 After coming to Pet Harbor, upon meeting children up to age 6, I lit up like a Christmas tree and could not kiss them enough.
 Then I found a home.
-There were children in my home, and Pet Harbor was told I was great with them as well.
+There were children in my home and I did well with them.
+In my foster home, I live with teens and have been great with them.
+In addition, I have met younger children while in foster care and have done well with them also.

 Experience with Cats:

 Pet Harbor has not introduced me to cats yet.
-When they do, the information will be posted here.
+If they are able to do so, the information will be posted here.
 Not that this is any test, but when people meow, I stiffen & become focused.
 Siberian Huskies tend to have a strong prey instinct and often show extreme, even fatal, aggression towards cats.
 Even if our evaluation is favorable, it may not translate to all cats under all circumstances.

 Experience with Dogs:

 Before coming to Pet Harbor, I ran free a good bit and would jump into people’s yards and play with their dogs.
 After coming to Pet Harbor, I had all positive reactions to other dogs.
-I didn’t really pay much attention to them, though.
-Humans are my playmate of choice.
-So I can take them or leave them.
-Note: This doesn’t apply to small dogs.
+Running and wrestling with one of my foster sisters, another Siberian husky, I especially enjoy.
+On walks, I am interested in meeting other dogs, but since I enjoy my walks, too, I move on quickly.
 Pet Harbor has no knowledge of how I am with dogs smaller than Siberian Huskies.
-After I got adopted, there were no other dogs in my home, but Pet Harbor was told they discovered I am great with female dogs and some males and other males not so much.
-They indicated I am, however, not a dominant male.
+In my adoptive home, there were no other dogs, but Pet Harbor was told they discovered I am great with female dogs and some males with other males not so much.
+In my foster home, I live with two females and a male.
+I love the females and tolerate the male!
+I am not a dominant male.

 Owner Aptitude Level: